Xerios/ScreenManager/README.md

 * Always-on select for gamepad/keyboard aware navigation
 * Mobile tested
 * Lots of other stuff
-Including examples and fully documented, except for this readme though...
+* Including examples and fully documented, except for this readme.md though...

 ## Screenshots